Sayano-Shushenskaya power station accident: Accident

 The operation took 25 minutes, which is near the minimum time (highest speed) allowed for this operation.
 The emergency diesel generator was started at 11:32.
-At 11:50, the opening of 11 spillway gates of the dam was started and was finished at 13:07.
+At 11:50, the opening of 11 spillway gates of the dam to reroute the river's flow around the crippled turbines was started and was finished at 13:07.

 Seventy-five people were later found dead.

 Nine out of the ten turbines were operating at the time, with a total output 4,400 MW.
 Turbine 6 was undergoing scheduled maintenance, but was ready for a restart.

 Oleg Myakishev, a survivor of the accident, described it as follows: